im-vishalverma/neural_persistence/README.md

-This is a code for the paper titled "What Causes Persistent Neural Activity?" available on biorxv.
+This is a code for the paper titled "What Causes Persistent Neural Activity?" by author Vishal Verma available on biorxv.